m1griffin/arrayfunc/README.rst

 Release History
 ===============

+* 4.0.1 - Repeat upload to synchronise source and Windows binary "wheel" version.
+PyPI was not happy with the previous attempt.
 * 4.0.0 - Major revision with many changes.
 Amap, starmap, and acalc were replaced with new individual functions.
 This change was made to provides a simpler and more consistent interface which is tailored to